Database schema

 - this table basically contains: an article with

-on article with item_id, belonging to user of user_id - the fields: (tag_name, user_id, item_id) combined must be unique
+tag=tag_nameon article with item_id, belonging to user of user_id - the fields: (tag_name, user_id, item_id) combined must be unique

 - we will be required to handle queries of the form: